canonical/certification-docs/Policy_Guide-16.04.rst

 Submission of Results
 ---------------------
-Results should be submitted using the process outlined in the Self-Testing guide.
+Results should be submitted using the process outlined in the Self-Testing Guide.

 Requesting Certificates
 -----------------------
-Certificates should only need to be requested ONE time per System per Release.
+Certificates should only need to be requested *one* time per System per Release.

-If re-tests are needed to satisfy testing requirements, do NOT create separate certificates.
+If re-tests are needed to satisfy testing requirements, do *not* create separate certificates.

 Certificates are not necessary for subsequent point releases.
-If a system is certified already on 14.04.2, you do NOT need a new certificate for 14.04.3 and 14.04.4.
+If a system is certified already on 14.04.2, you do *not* need a new certificate for 14.04.3 and 14.04.4.

-Certificates ARE necessary for each LTS family.
-If a system is certified for 14.04.3, it DOES need a new certificate for 16.04 LTS.
+Certificates *are* necessary for each LTS family.
+If a system is certified for 14.04.3, it *does* need a new certificate for 16.04 LTS.

 Private Certificates
 --------------------